 Figure 5(A) illustrates two alternate exception handling strategies for the check credit work item.
-The first of these is used when the amount of credit required is less than \$100.
-It involves suspending the work item, advancing to the next work item and starting it.
-In summary, the credit check work item is skipped and control is returned to the process at the commencement of the next work item.
-For situations where the credit required is \$100 or more, the current work item is suspended, the execution point is rewound to the beginning of the work item and it is recommenced.

-Figure 5(B) shows the exception handling strategy for the pick order work item where the deadline for its completion is exceeded.
-In general, the aim is to despatch orders within 48 hours of them being received.
-Where this deadline is not met, recovery involves suspending the current work item, reassigning it to another resource, running a compensation task that determines if the order can be despatched to the customer within 48 hours (and if not applies a small credit to the account), then the pick order work item is restarted with the new resource.
+If the credit required is less than \$100, the current work item is suspended and the next work item is started.
+Where it is \$100 or more, the current work item is suspended, the execution point is rewound to the beginning of the work item and it is recommenced.
+Figure 5(B) shows the exception handling strategy for the pick order work item where its completion deadline is not met.
+Recovery involves suspending the current work item, reassigning it to another resource, running a compensation task that determines if the order can be despatched within 48 hours (and if not applies a small credit to the account), then the pick order work item is restarted with the new resource.
+Figure 5(C) illustrates the resource unavailable handling strategy.
+Where the required resource is a data resource, this involves stopping the current work item and restarting it from the beginning.
+This strategy is bound to the process model i.e. by default, it applies to all work items.
+Where the unavailable resource is a human resource (i.e. the person undertaking the work item), the recovery action involves suspending the work item, reassigning it to another person and then restarting it from the beginning.
+Figure 5(D) indicates the approach to handling an account frozen trigger received by one of the tasks in the current process.